KIST-CSRC/Octopus/README.md

 1. client/server-based central management system to execute closed-loop experimentation as job for multiple clients
 2. network protocol-aided process modularization and utilization.
 OCTOPUS could truly four benefits of efficiency in MAP.

-## Unsupervised Schedulers for superposition issues and task allocation in realisitic platform
+## User-optimal Schedulers for overlap issues and resource allocation in realisitic platform

 ### 1. Concepts
-1. Module superposition due to task bottleneck times
+1. Module overlap due to device standby times
-2. Device superposition due to multiple task in device intersection
+2. Device overlap such as device collision or device sharing environments
 3. Job or task delay due to limitation of module resource

 ### 2. Technique
-1. Job parallelization using bottleneck times
+1. Job parallelization using device standby times
 2. Task optimization with masking table
-3. Closed-packing schedule for module resource efficiency in realistic platform
+3. The closed-packing schedule for optimizing module resource efficiency in realistic platform

 # User Manual
 ## Using conda